Skip to main content

 Successful applicants will be provided with free accommodation and reimbursed reasonable travel expenses.

-Deadline for submission of applications and abstracts: 24 March 2023
+Deadline for submission of applications and abstracts: NEW DEADLINE: 23:59, 16 April.

 All submissions should be sent to office@europaeum.org